How to List Your ii Event

 In his debut Interintellect Salon, Cameron Harwick will examine the mindsets of our ancestors, and whether we have anything in common with them.

-Explain what the Salon will be about and why we should be interested.
-Make it obvious that your topic is personal but relevant to everyone — that it’s special and niche, but also something everyone has an opinion about and should know more about!
+Make it obvious that your topic is specific yet relevant to others — that it’s special and niche, but also something everyone has an opinion about and should know more about!
+(Remember that people come to the ii to have the conversations they can’t have anywhere else, likely about something we’ve all thought about!)

 Example:

-The end of Cameron’s main text includes the famed “In this [Interintellect] Salon, …” formula which further helps the attendee understand what to expect at the Salon.
+Cameron’s main text includes the “In this [Interintellect] Salon, …” formula which further helps the attendee understand what to expect at the Salon.

 • What are the pitfalls of telling a story like this?
 Can it be told without veering into declinism or triumphalism?